vulbyte/longLive/README.md

 ## Support

 This project is completely free and open source, this project is made possible by many people who share the same interest.
+Please join the discord server to contribute.

 ## License